over45Codes/to-do-app/README.md

 ## Summary

-This application was a step-up from the previous one I built (digital-clock-app) and it was certainly more challenging due to the creation ul and li elements dynamically using JavaScript and it was very involved.
+This application was a step-up from the previous one I built (digital-clock-app) and it was certainly more challenging due to the creation ul and li elements dynamically using JavaScript, Local Storage and it was very involved.
 Definitely a fun & challenging project!

 ## Author